tynave/PriconneReTL-Installer/README.md

     So if you would like to make personal alterations of the patch files and want to keep those across the versions, it is advised to have those on seperate files.)
 - New in 1.3.0: New interface to modify list of ignored files.
 Useful for users who would like to modify files that are part of the translation patch and want to keep them safe from updates or uninstallation.
 - New in 1.3.0: New interface to install/update/uninstall [PriconneReTL-AutoUpdater](https://github.com/tynave/PriconneReTL-AutoUpdater) and [PriconneReTL-AutoUpdaterApp](https://github.com/tynave/PriconneReTL-AutoUpdaterApp)
 - New in 1.4.0: New approach on DMMGamePlayerFastLauncher.
-Now uses the shortcut made by the DMMGamePlayerFastLauncher app to be compatible with bot 4.x and 5.x versions.
+Now uses the shortcut made for the game by the DMMGamePlayerFastLauncher app to be compatible with bot 4.x and 5.x versions.
 Added new interface to set shortcut.
 - New in 1.4.0: New interface to export and import installer user setting (Launch checkbox state, list of ignored files, shortcut to DMMGamePlayerFastLauncher)

 ## <img src="PriconneReTLInstaller/Resources/Item_Jewel_Art.ico"> Installation